bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/ca-installation.rst

 Make sure to securely store that PEM pass phrase.
 If you lose it, you won't be able to add or remove entities in the future.

+It will ask several other questions.
+You can accept all the defaults [in brackets] by pressing Enter.
+While ``Easy-RSA CA`` *is* a valid and acceptable Common Name, you should probably enter a name based on the name of the managing organization, e.g. ``Omega Ledger CA``.

 Step 3: Create an Intermediate CA
 ---------------------------------